Bizcuit/vscode-ampscript/PROMO.md

 + === NEW FEATURES ===

 + Extension now works with Corporate Proxies
-+ Support for shared Dataextensions
++ Support for shared Dataextensions (you need to be connected to Ent BU)
 ```

 ### To run an SQL query